CCurl/c3/README.md

 - The default STK_SZ is 64 CELLS (data and return stacks).
 - The default LSTK_SZ is 30 CELLS (loop stack, multiple of 3).
 - The default REGS_SZ is 100 CELLS (register stack, multiple of 10).
-- These can be easily changed in the sys-init.ipp file.
+- These can be easily changed in the sys-init.h file.

 ## Registers
 c3 exposes 10 "virtual registers", r0 thru r9.
 There are 8 register operations: +regs, rX, rX+, rX-, sX, iX, dX, -regs.